 New Hampshire drivers can learn how to be safer on the road with defensive driving courses.
-These courses offer the opportunity to reduce points on your driving record and get a discount on your auto insurance rates.
+These courses offer the opportunity to reduce your driving record points and get a discount on your auto insurance rates.
 In some cases, you may also be able to dismiss a traffic ticket by taking defensive driving.

 Defensive Driving Courses in New Hampshire

-To reduce your demerit points, you can simply wait, as the points will be removed three years from the date of conviction.
+To reduce your demerit points, you can wait, as the points will be removed three years from the date of conviction.
 You can also enroll in a driver improvement program, which will allow you to reduce three points from your points assessment total.

-In some cases, drivers may also receive a court order to enroll in the driver additude defensive driving program.
-This is usually a requirement of restoring your driver's license following a court order, administrative hearing, or habitual offender license revocation.
+In some cases, drivers may also receive a court order to enroll in the driver attitude defensive driving program.
+This is usually a requirement of restoring your driver’s license following a court order, administrative hearing, or habitual offender license revocation.

 In some cases, courts will allow you to take defensive driving to dismiss your traffic ticket.
-This is offered on a case by case basis, and usually requires working with the judge to obtain permission.
+This is offered on a case by case basis and usually requires working with the judge to obtain permission.